Parochial Church Council Members

-At the Annual Meeting of Parishioners held on 19 January 2025, seven churchwardens were elected to serve our new parish.
+At the Annual Meeting of Parishioners held on 19 January 2025, seven churchwardens were elected to serve the new parish.
 Regulations permit our new parish to have 2 churchwardens for each church so we have one vacancy which we hope it will be possible to fill in due course.

 The wardens elected are